surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.48.11-rc.1 =
+= 3.48.11 =

-(2017/12/28) Minor refactoring for PHPCS compatibility checks.
-Fixed getting the sharing URL when 'open_basedir' is defined.
+(2017/12/29) Minor refactoring for PHPCS compatibility checks.
+Fixed getting the post URL when 'open_basedir' is defined.

 = 3.48.10 =